uwe-app/app/README.md

 Be aware force overwriting can cause a checksum mismatch when Cloudfront serves a stale executable version so you should invalidate the Cloudfront distribution.

+## Versioning

+Multiple versions installed by `uvm` are accessed via the shim executable `uwe-shim` and `upm-shim` which are installed into the installation `bin` directory and determine the version to execute.

+They search the current directory and parents for a `.uwe-version` files containing a valid semver which if present is used otherwise they defer to the default version (selected using `uvm use`).

+Because `uwe` can also accept paths to projects other than the current working directory and the shim executables have no knowledge of these project path arguments; it must also check whether a switch is needed once it has received a project path.
+This incurs additional overhead so the search for local versions in this situation should only happen when the project path is not equal to the current working directory as we know that if the project path is the current working directory the shim should already have resolved any local version file.

 ## Uninstall

 To remove an installation run `cargo run --bin=uvm -- uninstall`.